robertocarlous/Cowry/README.md

 > **Send money as easily as sending a message.**

-Cowry is a WhatsApp-style AI-powered payment application built on the blockchain.
+Cowry is an AI-powered payment application built on the blockchain.
 It eliminates the complexity of traditional crypto payments by letting users send funds, manage groups, and automate financial actions through simple, natural language commands — no wallet addresses, no confusing interfaces, just conversation.

 ---